If you travel through the country, you will see a lot

 much higher degree of flexibility and variation.
 The house components are made on the ground and later assembled

-which allows the house to grow with the needs of the user, is
+on the building site.
+A very sophisticated addition system, which allows the house to grow with the needs of the user, is

 an advantage for the poor because it allow them to invest and build gradually rather than shouldering one huge initial financial burden.

-The traditional Malaysian housing process is
+The traditional Malaysian housing process is highly autonomous, largely controlled

-to user, it keeps the cost down by eliminating the
+Not only does the traditional approach foster a better match of house to user, it keeps the cost down by eliminating the

 need for professional intermediaries such as architects or developers.